-There are three rate periods:
+There are three TOU price periods:

 Mid-peak, when demand for electricity is moderate.
 These periods are during the daytime, but not the busiest times of day.